daniellehoo/gatsby_dh/content/blog/london-and-edinburgh.md

 **Tuesday, July 3**

 I worked on a coding assignment for a job I was in the process of applying for and then in the afternoon went to St. Paul's (just's the exterior) an Tate Modern solo.
 I bought a bunch of books (including Noam Chomsky on Palestine) and spent a good portion of time in the book shop.
 While checkout out, I chatted with the shopkeeper about my visit to Palestine.
-Exploring the city without Nick was a little sad since we were London buddies and had established a habit of hanging out everyday.
-I
+Exploring the city without Nick was a little sad since we were London buddies and had established a habit of hanging out everyday—I especially missed his sprinklings of Seinfeld quotes.

 **Wednesday, July 4**

+Back to my usual antics of being abroad for the 4th of July.
+Made it to the Tate Britain and out for groceries, them packed for our trip to Edinburgh.

 **Thursday, July 5**

+Anna and I made our way to Edinburgh for a mini weekend trip.
+We stayed at a hotel called The Hotel City Line on Grove Street.
+We grabbed dinner at a spot called 'Home' and I had the haggis (fried meatballs) and fish.
+We tried to go to a restaurant called 'Forge: Chatter,' but they were booked.
+We tried a night out on the town—first stop was 'The Hive,'—apparently it's a student club., which we didn't know at the time and it actually smelled like vomit (whoops).
+We tried to go to a few other spots, then stopped in a 'haunted' bar, but most bars were oddly dead.
+We ended up at a spot called Stramash Live Music Bar and listened to music and got pizza and returned back to the hotel.

 **Friday, July 6**

+We packed a lot into our one full day in Edinburgh.
+We started out at the Edinburgh Castle  and then walked through Old Town and The Royal Mile.
+Ended up walking by Parliament and Holyrood Palace (where the Queen was visiting)

 **Saturday, July 7**